touch4it/feathers-forward/README.md

 __Options:__

 - `uri`        (**required**) - Uri to remote server
+- `endpoint`                  - Type of endpoint, for now support `feathers` (not specified === `feathers`) and everything else is default behaviour of request parsing
-- `reqHeaders`                - Headers to forward from REST req object
+- `reqHeaders`                - Headers to forward from REST req object (case sensitive)
-- `resHeaders`                - Headers to be added to REST res object from forwarded response
+- `resHeaders`                - Headers to be added to REST res object from forwarded response (case sensitive)

 ## Example